igrigorik/http-client-hints/browser_implementation_considerations.md

 ### Handling `Accept-CH` before the document is created

-The [`Accept-CH`][accept-ch] header is used by the server to notify the client that the server supports certain hints, and will act upon them.
+The [`Accept-CH`][accept-ch] header is used by the server to notify the user agent that the server supports certain hints, and will act upon them.

 When provided by the server as an HTTP header, the browser often encounters the header before the Document object exists.
 That means that